Harmonize-Brazil/cube4health/INSTALL.rst

 Installation
 ============

-``cube4health`` depends essentially on Geospatial Data Abstraction Library (`GDAL <https://gdal.org/en/stable/>`_) for raster processing.
-Please, read the instructions below in order to install ``cube4health``.
+The ``cube4health`` relies primarily on the Geospatial Data Abstraction Library (`GDAL <https://gdal.org/en/stable/>`_) for raster processing.
+Please read the instructions below to install ``cube4health``.

 Development Installation
 ------------------------

-Install GDAL library and its development header files on your system (Linux systems):
+Install the GDAL library and its development header files on your system (Linux systems):

 .. code-block:: shell